 Creating a blog from scratch and constantly hoping to improve it means I’ve learnt so many things.
 It can be daunting at first to try to do things you don’t know much or anything about, but it’s so rewarding and exciting to feel like you’re learning so much.

 I’ve got to grips (slightly!) with coding, which is something I would otherwise never have looked into.
-I personally feel that being able to code and manage the more technical sides of running a website is something that is going to become more necessary in the future, so learning about it now can only be a good thing.
-Although I will admit here that I do rely on Dan a great deal to help me out with this!
+Coding and manage the more technical sides of running a website is something that may well become more necessary in the future.
+Learning about it now can only be a good thing.
+Although I will admit that I rely on Dan a great deal to help me out with this!

 SEO is very important when blogging and something that I’ve been able to learn so much about.
-I’m in no way a pro at it and I have so much more to learn, but to begin to understand something that I really didn’t know much about has been so interesting.
+I’m in no way a pro at it and there is much more to learn, but to begin to understand something that I didn’t know much about has been so interesting.

 As I previously mentioned, I have always loved photography.
 The need for high quality images on my blog has persuaded me to spend time learning how to edit photos to make them the best they can be.
-I don’t tend to edit my photos much at all, but I’ve learnt that just altering things slightly, especially the brightness, can turn a good photo into an amazing one.
+I don’t tend to edit my photos very much, but I’ve learnt that just altering things slightly, especially the brightness, can turn a good photo into a fabulous one.